 Which Selenium Testing tool fits your need?

-Since there are multiple components of Selenium, it may be confusing for people who are new to Selenium to decide which part to use for their automation needs.
-You can use the below guide to select which Selenium component will fit your need the best:
+Since there are multiple components of Selenium, it may be not very clear for people who are new to Selenium to decide which part to use for their automation needs.
+You can use the below guide to select which Selenium component will fit your needs the best:

 - Selenium IDE

 - If you want to learn about automation testing and Selenium.

 - If you have little or no prior experience in test automation.

 - In case you want to write simple test cases and export them later for RC or WebDriver.